Chronic Fatigue Syndrome (ME/CFS): What It Actually Feels Like

 other family members, I didn’t even realize what exactly I needed and from

 whom.
-Whenever I tried to write, even read few paras or even paint for
+Whenever I tried to write, even read a few paras or even paint for

 relaxation I felt dizzy as if I was about to faint.